 I felt sad because a part of me kept telling me that if I had advised my friend on what to improve after I pulled out, the outcome would have been different.

 Don’t know if this would have been the case.
-But I’ve to live with it any way.
+But I’ve got to live with it anyway.